delvendahl/SCN2A_simulations_HMG/README.md

 * adjust current injection amplitude and number of increasing sweeps, if desired:
   `currentstep = 0.1`
   `sweeps = 24`
-* run run_simulation.py
+* run the file run_simulation.py
-* the file run_simulation_MP.py can be used for using multiprocessing
+* the file run_simulation_MP.py can be used for running multiple simulations in parallel using multiprocessing

 The simulation output is saved as .txt files into the folder "Results/".
 Subfolders are created for each independent condition.
 Output files are:
 * "spiking_results.txt" -> current injection, spike numbers, threshold, amplitude and spike delay, spikes AIS, threshold AIS, amplitude AIS, soma I_Na, AIS_I_Na